 Live Mat-Free with Vetericyn

 Mats happen.
-Every dog that loves to swim, roll in the wet grass, or has gorgeous flowing curls—in other words, almost all dogs—will at some point experience them.
+Every dog that loves to swim, roll in the wet grass, or show off their gorgeous fur (so essentially, any dog) will likely experience mats at some point in their life.
 So there’s no shame if you feel that unruly little lump in your puppy’s fur.
 It’s just another part of dog life that needs taking care of.
 And luckily, you have Vetericyn on your side to help.

 Whether you’re trying to prevent mats from happening or have had a few tangled run-ins already, Vetericyn has you covered.
 Our products will provide your dog with a strong, healthy coat from the inside out.